 : tenses are specific forms of verbs which are used to

-action in time.
-Technically speaking English just has two tenses, the
+linguistics, English just has two tenses, the

 the present simple and the present progressive, the present perfect